Olalere1/AutoScalingIP_Discovery_Project/README.md

 start with running create-s3.sh in main; if instance profile error occur, change the name slightly of the  server instance profile on both vault_iam and jenkins_iam, then cd into Jenkins-vaults_server and run terraform apply -auto-approve manually on the terminal.
 -->

-3. AWSCLI and credentials not configured on Jenkins master server created, so had to be manually done for authentication from Jenkins into AWS CLI.
+3. AWSCLI and credentials not configured on Jenkins master server (user_data) created, so had to be manually done for authentication from Jenkins into AWS CLI.
 A shorter method was adding access key ID and secret access key as credentials on Jenkins.